labsyspharm/shell-novice/_episodes/02-filedir.md

 > because there are fewer special cases and exceptions to keep track of.
 {: .callout}

-These then, are the basic commands for navigating the filesystem on your computer:
+-   These then, are the basic commands for navigating the filesystem on your computer:
+    -   `pwd`,
+    -   `ls` and
+    -   `cd`.
-`pwd`, `ls` and `cd`.
-Let's explore some variations on those commands.
-What happens if you type `cd` on its own, without giving a directory?
+ -  Let's explore some variations on those commands:
+    -   What happens if you type `cd` on its own, without giving a directory?
 ~~~
 $ cd
 ~~~
 {: .language-bash}

-How can you check what happened?  `pwd` gives us the answer!
+    -   How can you check what happened?  `pwd` gives us the answer!

 ~~~
 $ pwd